1981 Brixton riot

-The 1981 Brixton riot, or Brixton uprising, was a series of clashes between mainly Black youths and the Metropolitan Police in Brixton, London, between 10 and 12 April 1981.
-It resulted from racial discrimination against the Black community by the mainly white police, notably over the police's increased use of stop-and-search in the area, and tensions resulting from the deaths of 13 black teenagers and young adults in the suspicious New Cross house fire that January.
+The 1981 Brixton riot, or Brixton uprising, was a series of clashes between mainly black youths and the Metropolitan Police in Brixton, London, between 10 and 12 April 1981.
+It resulted from racial discrimination against the local black community by the mainly white police, notably over the police's increased use of stop-and-search in the area, and tensions resulting from the deaths of 13 black teenagers and young adults in the suspicious New Cross house fire that January.
 The main riot on 11 April, dubbed "Bloody Saturday" by Time magazine, resulted in 279 injuries to police and 45 injuries to members of the public; over a hundred vehicles were burned, including 56 police vehicles; almost 150 buildings were damaged, thirty of which were burnt out, and many shops were looted.
 There were 82 arrests.
 Reports suggested that up to 5,000 people were involved.
 The Brixton riot was followed by the 1981 England riots in July in many other English cities and towns.
 The Thatcher government commissioned an inquiry, which resulted in the Scarman Report.